All NFL Players 'Shall Stand And Show Respect' For Flag And Anthem, League Says

 Athletes' behavior during the anthem and flag presentation became a national conversation and a political talking point after NFL players used the traditional opening of their games as a moment to protest police brutality and racism in America.
 That effort was led by former San Francisco 49er Colin Kaepernick, who took a knee during the anthem — and who went from being a starting quarterback to being an unsigned free agent in the spring of 2017.

-Despite Kaepernick's absence from the game last season, NFL teams struggled to craft coherent responses to players' desires to highlight social issues — and they also faced intense public scrutiny, including from President Trump, who condemned players who refused to stand and urged fans to boycott the NFL it teams didn't shut down the protests.
+Despite Kaepernick's absence from the game last season, NFL teams struggled to craft coherent responses to players' desires to highlight social issues — and they also faced intense public scrutiny, including from President Trump, who condemned players who refused to stand and urged fans to boycott the NFL until teams quashed the protests.

 Saying that the new policy was meant to put the focus back on the game, NFL Commissioner Roger Goodell said on Thursday, "It was unfortunate that on-field protests created a false perception among many that thousands of NFL players were unpatriotic.
 This is not and was never the case."

+NFL team owners voted to adopt the policy — and while the league says the changes "were unanimously approved by team owners who voted," it also notes that 49ers team owner Jed York abstained, at least in part because York wanted the players to be involved.

-The protests took many forms, from players taking a knee to sitting on the bench as others stood on the sideline.
-In many cases, teams' players were split on the issue; in others, entire teams took a knee — as in September of 2017, when Dallas Cowboys owner Jerry Jones linked arms with his players and took a knee.
+The on-field protests have taken many forms, from players taking a knee to sitting on the bench as others stood on the sideline.
+In many cases, teams' players were split on the issue; in others, entire teams took a knee — as in September 2017, when Dallas Cowboys owner Jerry Jones linked arms with his players and took a knee.
 But one month later, Jones threatened players, saying if they "disrespect the flag," they would be benched.

 The NFL's 32 teams can develop their own rules about the process, as long as they follow the new policy.